 One is a sales fact sheet on the piperine product used in Provitalize.
 Weird and not applicable.

 Now we have 6, and we haven’t even come close to proving anything about Provitalize’s fat-burning abilities yet.

 Out of these 6 citations, one study was about how the bacteria L Gassieri can colonize the intestines, but otherwise unrelated to any of the claims for Provitalize.
 Pass.

 Another study wasn’t a study at all, but an article about how excess calories are stored in fat cells.
-Uh, no shit, sherlock.
+Uh, no kidding.
 Moving on.